JimmyJammed/NWSTokenView/README.md

 ![NWSTokenView Demo](/Screenshots/NWSTokenViewExample.gif)

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 # Introduction
 NWSTokenView is a flexible UIView subclass that shows a collection of objects in a similar manner to the Messages app.

-# Why is it different from others?
+## Why is it different from others?
 NWSTokenView’s main difference when compared to other similar libraries is the fact that it allows you to easily create your own style tokens via XIB files or programmatically without all the headaches.
 NWSTokenView does come with a default token style you can use.

 ## Installation